-4. Using foreign students as ambassadors.
-Foreign students currently studying in Barbados are an excellent source of marketing information and can be useful in marketing activities.
-With a little bit of training, foreign students can be used to promote studying in Barbados to their countrymen on their holidays or after graduation.
-For example, current students can be used as support at trade fairs, and to provide a legitimate, experienced voice on the benefits of studying in Barbados.
-They can also conduct 'Study in Barbados' seminars at schools in their home country that could provide good future candidates.
-Foreign students can also provide information on why they decided to study in Barbados, and what guided their decision.
+3. Using foreign students as ambassadors.
+Foreign students currently studying in Dominica are an excellent source of marketing information and can be useful in marketing activities.
+With a little bit of training, foreign students can be used to promote studying in Dominica to their countrymen on their holidays or after graduation.
+For example, current students can be used as support at trade fairs, and to provide a legitimate, experienced voice on the benefits of studying in Dominica.
+They can also conduct 'Study in Dominica' seminars at schools in their home country that could provide good future candidates.
+Foreign students can also provide information on why they decided to study in Dominica, and what guided their decision.
 This information can then be incorporated into future marketing efforts.
-Those studying ELT can be targeted for TVE courses.

-Rationale: Prospective students will be interested in hearing about what the study experience in Barbados is like.
-One of the best sources of this information (from their perspective) will be students from their country who have studied in Barbados.
-Additionally, information provided by students may carry more weight with other students than information provided by representatives of Bajan education institutions.
-ELT students are likely to have a high conversion rate to TVE courses.
+Rationale: Prospective students will be interested in hearing about what the study experience in Dominica is like.
+One of the best sources of this information (from their perspective) will be students from their country who have studied in Dominica.
+Additionally, information provided by students may carry more weight with other students than information provided by representatives of Dominican education institutions.

-Actions Required Resources Required Recruit and train foreign students to promote studying in Barbados in their home country; BIDC to lead Hold regular roundtable discussion with foreign students about why they decided to study in Barbados, what guided their decision, and their experience of studying in Barbados.
-Target ELT students for TVE courses - industry task force to lead 30 person days per annum up operations in locations that are more 'ELT-friendly', particularly in terms of obtaining visas.
+Actions Required Resources Required Recruit and train foreign students to promote studying in Dominica in their home country; NDC to lead Hold regular roundtable discussion with foreign students about why they decided to study in Dominica, what guided their decision, and their experience of studying in Dominica.
+30 person days per annum

+4. Attract US ELT companies.
+As discussed above, a number of US ELT providers have lost significant business in the States since 9/11 and may be looking to set up operations in locations that are more 'ELT-friendly', particularly in terms of obtaining visas.
 There is a possibility to attract international ELT providers based in Europe also but the US industry has a more compelling driver to locate elsewhere.

-5. Attract US ELT companies.
-As discussed above, a number of US ELT providers have lost significant business in the States since 9/11 and may be looking to set

-Rationale: Bringing established foreign ELT companies to Barbados will raise the profile of the industry, which will benefit local providers.
-Additionally, foreign companies will bring with them industry expertise and knowledge, as well as an existing student base that will generate direct economic benefits for Barbados.
+Rationale: Bringing established foreign ELT companies to Dominica will raise the profile of the industry, which will benefit local providers.
+Additionally, foreign companies will bring with them industry expertise and knowledge, as well as an existing student base that will generate direct economic benefits for Dominica.
 The American Association of Intensive English Programmes should be a useful resource for developing a shortlist of prospective companies.

-Actions Required Resources Required Contact AAIEP to shortlist service providers and then contact individual companies to gauge interest, at a later stage, familiarisation visits may be required; BIDC to lead, working with the BTA to conduct familiarisation trips 100 person days in year one, 40 person p.a. thereafter.
+Actions Required Resources Required Contact AAIEP to shortlist service providers and then contact individual companies to gauge interest, at a later stage, familiarisation visits may be required; NDC to lead working with the DHTA to conduct familiarisation trips 25 person days.